vlqlsuzzyy00/InterProfileSharing/README.md

 Install this App within each profile that you want to share data with (no way around this, sorry).
 If you begin by installing this App within the Owner profile, you can easily install it into other profiles via *Install available apps* when editing a User.

+## Security

 ### Permissions

 * **Network**: When installing new applications on GrapheneOS, you'll be asked whether to allow it the *Network* permission.
 Although this App never connects to the Internet, it still requires this permission as its inter-profile communication depends on connecting over localhost (127.0.0.1).
 * **Notifications**: This App makes use of notifications to inform you about information being shared by another User Profile.
 In fact, there's no UI from which you could obtain shared information other than notifications.
 This is why they're required.
 The App will never post any spam notifications unrelated to the information you're sharing.
-* **Foreground Service**: The App will automatically obtain this permission on installation, allowing it to serve shared information without getting killed by the system to save battery.
+* **Foreground Service**: The App will automatically obtain this permission upon installation, allowing it to serve shared information without getting killed by the system to save battery.
 Foreground Services are only used by this App while data is explicitly being shared.
 The user has full control over the running Service via a pinned notification.
-* **Clipboard Write**: The App will automatically obtain this permission on installation, allowing it to write to the clipboard.
-In fact it even reads your clipboard, but it only ever does so when you click buttons explicitly stating this as a fact.
+* **Clipboard Write**: The App will automatically obtain this permission upon installation, allowing it to write to the clipboard.
+In fact, it even reads your clipboard, but it only ever does so when you click buttons explicitly stating this as a fact.
 This is used to conveniently share clipboard contents between User Profiles.

 ### Encryption